MountainValleySchoolDistrict/Examples/README.md

 application to play with inter-computer communications and scripting.
 Some of the interesting features of the IMHack client include:
     * The ability to send private messages to a user,
-    * The ability to execute Python code on the local computer, ands
+    * The ability to execute Python code on the local computer, and
     * The ability to execute Python code on a remote computer